mygamedevtools/scene-loader/README.md

 ##### Addressable Scene Manager

-Let's assume you have the following addressable scenes with their own names as their address:
+Let's assume you have the following addressable scenes with their names as their address:

 * Main Menu
 * Loading